This site contains affiliate links. Please see Policies for more information.

 This is the year that Louie hung from our car’s roof.
 He left a note for Jack that said, “I’m baaaaacck!”
 He also found Jack’s Christmas list and told him he was bringing it to the North Pole with him!

 2. Sit at (or on) the breakfast table.
 If your kids are like mine, they head out of bed and right to the breakfast table.
 Have your elf wait with cereal, bowls, spoons or anything else you can get out for breakfast the night before (check out these Elf on the Shelf kitchen ideas).
-Write a note that talk about how much fun they will have together this year!
+Write a letter that announces your elf as the Official Elf of Christmas and talks about how much fun they will have together this year.

 3. Get fit!
 Elves head back to the North Pole every night to report to Santa!
 In order to do this, they need to be healthy.

 Have your child wake up to your elf on the treadmill, exercise bike or weight bench.
 Louie decided to try one of my Jillian Michael’s videos, but the weights were just a little heavy for him.